viamrobotics/viam-python-sdk/README.md

 ### Sessions

 Sessions are a safety feature that automatically cancel operations made by the python client if it loses connection to a robot.
 Sessions are enabled by default but can be disabled by setting `RobotClient.Options.disable_sessions = True`.
-Please see https://pkg.go.dev/go.viam.com/rdk/session for more details and server-side configuration options.
+Please see the [RDK session documentation](https://pkg.go.dev/go.viam.com/rdk/session) for more details and server-side configuration options.

 ## Examples
 Read the [Example Usage](https://python.viam.dev/examples/example.html) page, to learn how to access a component, build a custom component, and expose